l3d4/de-ik-matmernok2/Jupyter-lab-on-windows.md

 This was tested on Windows 10 2022H2.

 *There are mixed guides online with different installation methods and packages.
 This one was working for me.
 In my experience, the tricky part is the installation of the MATLAB kernel.
-There are mixed guides online and I have had various error messages.
-This way it is working for me.
+I have had various error messages with other methods.
+This way it is working for me.\
-For example, if I follow [the guide from Mathworks' official blog](https://blogs.mathworks.com/matlab/2023/06/26/matlab-kernel-for-jupyter-now-with-windows-support/), it is not working for me...*
+For example, if I follow [the guide from Mathworks' official blog](https://blogs.mathworks.com/matlab/2023/06/26/matlab-kernel-for-jupyter-now-with-windows-support/), it is not working...
+At least for me, it can be okay for others.*

 ## TLDR: